Guidance

 The following gives guidance for the services and support provided by the CLF for campaigns carried out on external facilities during the period that Vulcan is offline.
 We intend to issue a call for support every 4 months to cover some or all of:

 Wherever possible you should aim to submit your application for targetry support at least 6 months prior to your scheduled experiment date.
-Support for diagnostics (if available) and T&S can possibly be dealt with on shorter timescales.
+Support for diagnostics (if available) should be at least 4 months ahead.
+T&S can possibly be dealt with on shorter timescales (note: a call is typically open for 3 weeks followed by review period that is typically 3 weeks long before a decision is made on submitted requests).
+Please note, currently engineering support and related costs will not be covered by the CLF.

 It is the intention that support for experiments related to Vulcan science will be prioritised, however this does not preclude support in other areas of the program.
 Each request will be internally assessed with the intention that different institutes are given equal support.